 You might’ve heard that fleas are seasonal and only a threat during the warmer months.
-It’s true, cat fleas hate the cold — but they will do anything to survive.
+It’s true, they hate the cold — but they will do anything to survive.

 How do cats get fleas

 Fleas are agile creatures and can easily jump from one host to the next.
-Pets can get fleas from your backyard or by simply interacting with another animal that has fleas.
+Pets can pick up fleas from your backyard or by simply interacting with another animal that has fleas.

-Here are a few common ways cats get fleas:
+Here are the most common ways cats come into contact with fleas:

 - Other animals or pets

 How to tell if your cat has fleas

 Dealing with fleas can be stressful.
 But, if you know how to check your cat for fleas you’ll be better prepared to tackle them head-on.

 Here are a few signs of fleas on cats to look for: